overlast/msgpack-rpc-c/README.md

 ## Before installation

-You should install above shared libraries.
+You should install above shared libraries and waf(https://code.google.com/p/waf/).

 ### If you use CentOS 6.x